-Table B.1: SEA regulation requirements in that process to avoid duplication of the assessment Consultation: This can be found in the following SA reports: Authorities with environmental responsibility, when deciding on the scope and level of detail of the information which must be included in the environmental report (Art.
-5.4) Authorities with environmental responsibility and the public, shall be given an early and effective opportunity within appropriate time frames to express their opinion on the draft plan or programme and the accompanying environmental report before the adoption of the plan or programme South Cambridgeshire Local Plan Submission.
+Authorities with environmental responsibility, when deciding on the scope and level of detail of the information which must be included in the environmental report (Art.
+5.4)

+Authorities with environmental responsibility and the public, shall be given an early and effective opportunity within appropriate time frames to express their opinion on the draft plan or programme and the accompanying environmental report before the adoption of the plan or programme

+This can be found in the following SA reports:

+- South Cambridgeshire Local Plan Submission.
 SA report (ENVIRON, March 2014).
 Consultation undertaken to date on the SA process is summarised in Part 3, Section 2.6.
 The SA and the Draft Local Plan has been subject to public consultation and consultation with the environmental authorities throughout the plan-making process.
-The consultation undertaken to date on the SA process is summarised in Part 3 of the SA Report in Section 2.6.
-Sustainability Appraisal of the Cambridge Local Plan 2014.
+The consultation undertaken to date on the SA process is summarised in Part 3 of the SA Report in Section 2.6. - Sustainability Appraisal of the Cambridge Local Plan 2014.
 Final Appraisal for Submission to the Secretary of State (URS Limited, March 2014).
 Details of the consultation carried out are outlined in Part 2: Introduction, Part 3: Scoping Report and Part 4: Results of the Sustainability Appraisal and the Proposed Monitoring Strategy.

 Section 10 of this SA Addendum Report outlines the consultation that will be carried out at this stage of the SA work.